 Definitely not ideal for window shot photos.
 For that, it's better to fly on the Elite Class.

-If you are traveling in a couple, you can have a conversation with one another, otherwise, there is a divider for privacy if you are sitting with a stranger.
+If you are travelling in a couple, you can have a conversation with one another, otherwise, there is a divider for privacy if you are sitting with a stranger.

 A Hello Kitty Picture featuring 'Shining Star' theme on the wall.
 The Premium cabins (J and W Class) don't have much 'Hello Kitty' feeling which may be a good thing for some.